-Don't Miss These 14 Insurance-Related Tax Deductions
+Don't Miss These 14 Insurance-Related Tax Deductions for 2019

 While paying for insurance premiums and medical expenses can be a pain, you might be able to get some of that money back with these insurance-related tax deductions for both personal insurance and business-related insurance.

 Make sure you talk with your tax advisor or accountant to make sure you qualify for them – tax laws are ever-changing, and yes – they’re a bit complicated!
 Without further ado, here are some great ways to get insurance-related tax cuts based on 2018 tax laws, which you’ll be filing in 2019.

 Medical expenses can get out of hand, especially if you have any major medical instances in the year.

 Keep in mind that your total medical expenses have to exceed 7.5% of your adjusted gross income in order for it to be tax deductible, but it’s worth it to keep track of the expenses in case you do go over that 7.5% mark (this will go up to 10% starting in 2019).

 Additionally, the standard deductible for the 2018 tax year is $12,000 if you’re single and $24,000 if you’re filing jointly.
 When you file your taxes next year (the 2019 tax laws for when you file in 2020), the deductible will increase to $12,200 for individuals and $24,400 for married couples filing jointly.

 If your medical expenses don’t come near that standard deduction, you won’t be able to deduct them.

 If you’re not sure what your adjusted gross income is, you can calculate it using lines 7-37 via Form 1040.
 The goal is to subtract any expenses from your total income.